fsu-fall2022-capstone/Project-Group-5/progress_report.md

 ## 3) **Accomplishments and overall project status during this increment**

 > This increment we worked primarily on formatting responses from the various endpoints of the API as well as improving our own bot.
-Overall the project has reached...
+Overall the project has reached completion.

 ## 4) **Challenges, changes in the plan and scope of the project and things that went wrong during this increment**